JuliaReinforcementLearning/ReinforcementLearning.jl/src/MultiAgentReinforcementLearning/README.md

 # MultiAgentReinforcementLearning.jl

-This package provides mutli agent reinforcement learning baselines as well as some further techniques.
+This package provides multi agent reinforcement learning baselines as well as some further techniques.

 Basically, the following parts are included in this module